-Drupal is a perfect platform to build your intranet, and by following the advice in this article, you will be able to implement your company’s intranet quickly and within the existing budget constraints.
+Drupal is a perfect platform to build your intranet system, and by following the advice in this article, you will be able to implement your company’s intranet quickly and within the existing budget constraints.

 One of Drupal’s greatest strengths is its unlimited options for creating content, its structures, as well as delivering them to users in a variety of ways – via HTML, REST/JSON, XML and many more.
 What is more, due to the fact that it is one of the largest open-source projects, it is constantly developed by thousands of people around the world.
 Intranet systems are mainly used for internal communication – Drupal is therefore a perfect choice.
 Learn more about why you should choose Drupal.